 Manage finances carefully:

 Poor financial management can be a leading cause of business failure.
-To minimize the risk, it’s important to keep accurate financial records, monitor cash flow, and have a contingency plan in place for unexpected expenses.
+To minimize the risk, it’s important to keep accurate financial records, monitor cash flow, and have a contingency plan for unexpected expenses.
 Hire a qualified accountant or bookkeeper to help you manage your finances.

 Diversify your customer base: